 The kind of chronic medication you’re on

 When you’re pregnant (or even trying), your medication might need to be adjusted to accommodate the baby.
-Let your doctor know any medication you’re on (even over-the-counter meds count).
+During your pre-pregnancy doctor’s check, let your doctor know any medication you’re on (even over-the-counter meds count).

 Your family history